The Magnificent SIX - comparing 6 premier 8/8.5x42 binoculars from Leica, Nikon, Swarovski and Zeiss...

 is no longer available.
 I have owned a Zeiss Victory 7x42 for a year, the HT´s predecessor model which seems to be a very similar glass.
 Both binoculars are way brighter than the rest, and also sharper.
 AK prisms rock.
 But with both what finally made me fall out of love was the not sufficient ease of view, probably due to rather strong, undercorrected aberrations.

 Zeiss SF 8x42

-I am happy to say I played around with the MK2 version and this is now a real contender for best 8x42.
+I shortly played around with the MK2 version and this is now a real contender for best 8x42.
 Colour reproduction was changed from greenish to neutral, ergonomy and focus are great, sharpness and contrast premium league.
 This is the bulkiest glass though.
 The biggest issue for prospective buyers is if they find the strong distortion and warping of the image acceptable.
 I probably would not.

 As far as sample variation is concerned, my personal statistics clearly favour Swarovski, with Leica and Nikon being very far from perfect and Zeiss being even worse.